-While in Kuala Lumpur, I did more than just drink beer and watch whores, I also saw some very cool places and attractions you might not have come across.
+While in Kuala Lumpur back in 2011, I did more than just drink beer and watch street walkers, I also saw some very cool places and attractions you might not have come across.

 Old China Cafe was a great lunch of Malay-Chinese cuisine and had an interesting feel.
-Finding it was the hardest part but the guy sniffing glue on the corner pointed me in the right direction.
+Finding it was the hardest part but a friendly guy sniffing glue on the corner pointed me in the right direction.
+I’m lucky to have been in China before it’s modern transformation…this reminded me of that.

 From their site: